nhsconnect/ITK-FHIR-Outpatient-Letter/pages/explore/explore_document_profiles.md

 tags: [fhir,messaging,documents]
 sidebar: foundations_sidebar
 permalink: explore_document_profiles.html
-summary: "ITK Outpatient Letter FHIR Document profile"
+summary: "ITK3 Outpatient Letter FHIR Document profile"
 ---

 {% include custom/search.warnbanner.html %}

-## ITK Outpatient Letter FHIR Document Bundle ##
+## ITK3 Outpatient Letter FHIR Document Bundle ##

 The document bundle is a collection of FHIR Resource profiles combined to support Outpatient Letter (inpatient discharge summary) FHIR Documents.

 The Bundle consists of the following FHIR Resource Profiles.

-- **[ITK-Document-Bundle-1](https://fhir.nhs.uk/STU3/StructureDefinition/ITK-Document-Bundle-1)** - An NHS Digital Bundle Profile to represent a container to collect a combination of the ITK FHIR Document resources.
+- **[ITK-Document-Bundle-1](https://fhir.nhs.uk/STU3/StructureDefinition/ITK-Document-Bundle-1)** - An NHS Digital Bundle Profile to represent a container to collect a combination of the ITK3 FHIR Document resources.
 - **[CareConnect-ITK-OPL-Composition-1](https://fhir.nhs.uk/STU3/StructureDefinition/CareConnect-ITK-OPL-Composition-1)** - An NHS Digital Profile derived from the CareConnect Profile composition.
 This Profile is aligned to the PRSB standard for headings and subheadings for clinical documents.
 - **[CareConnect-ITK-Encounter-1](https://fhir.nhs.uk/STU3/StructureDefinition/CareConnect-ITK-Encounter-1)** - A NHS Digital Profile derived from the CareConnect encounter profile.
 The encounter Resource represents an encounter between a care professional and the patient (or patient's record).
 - **[CareConnect-ITK-Medication-List-1](https://fhir.nhs.uk/STU3/StructureDefinition/CareConnect-ITK-Medication-List-1)** - An NHS Digital Profile derived from the CareConnect List Profile for recording a snapshot of the list of Medications for the patient.